A Virtual Contest for students to

 Elementary/Intermediate Contest for Grade 3-5 Classes

 Teachers, if you're considering entering your class in the Canal Voices Contest, please read the information below.
 Through this virtual contest, we hope that your class will enjoy learning about the C&O Canal and we can't wait to see the project your class submits!
 Winning projects will receive a scholarship and a C&O Canal Explorer Backpack filled with fun nature activities that can be used outdoors or in the classroom!
-Project submissions are due by May 7th, 2021.
+Project submissions are due May 21st, 2021.

 A video must be completely original, submitted by an Elementary (Grades 3-5) Teacher and Class.
 A video must include closed captioning, and a video transcript must be included with the submission.
 A video will be a length of 3-5 minutes.
 Winning videos will offer a unique perspective and include multiple student voices, they will demonstrate creativity in verbal and visual content.
 The video will robustly answer one of the Topic Questions.
 NOTE: Schools must provide a photo/video release waiver, allowing a video to be shared on the park’s website and social media sites.
 A video may not include any personally identifiable information.

 Winners will receive a $300 classroom scholarship, and a C&O Canal Explorer Backpack filled with guides and tools to explore nature in the park, schoolyard, or from the classroom!
 Winners will be announced in late-May, and videos will be posted to the park's website and/or social media sites.